Plan security settings for add-ins for Office 2013

 You can configure add-in settings only on a per-application basis.
 There are no global add-in settings.

-For detailed information about the settings that are discussed in this article, see Sicherheitsrichtlinien und -einstellungen in 2007 Office System.
 For information about how to configure security settings in the Office Customization Tool (OCT) and the Office 2013 Administrative Templates, see Konfigurieren der Sicherheit mithilfe des OAT oder Gruppenrichtlinien für Office 2013.

 By default, any add-in that is installed and registered can run without requiring user intervention or warning.
 Installed and registered add-ins can include the following: